Endometrial (Uterine) Cancer: Staging and Treatment

 Radiation Therapy

 Radiation is the use of high-energy x-rays to kill cancer cells.
 Endometrial cancer is often treated with radiation therapy after surgery.
-Radiation is used to lower the chances that the cancer will come back (reoccurrence).
+Radiation is used to lower the chances that the cancer will come back (recurrence).

 The most common types of radiation therapy used for endometrial cancer are: